Challenge Overview

 • AWS and Pinecone resources and credits made available to selected teams together with detailed operational instructions

-May 12 Live Challenge Day – test questions shared and live service for answers submission opens
+May 12 Live Challenge Day hosted on Hugging Face competition platform – test questions shared and live service for answers submission opens

 July 17